 Note: Your total debts must be under £5,000 to set up this process.
-Use the 'application for an administration order form N92'.
+Use Form N92 which is the 'application for an administration order'.
 Always contact the court if you are unable to maintain regular payments.

 County court judgments (CCJs) and high court judgment stay on the Register of Judgments, Orders and Fines for six (6) years.
 Loan companies and banking institutions can access the information stored on the register.
 They use it to decide whether your credit rating is good before they loan you money.

 There is a specific process for removing a judgment from the county court judgements register.
 You must pay the full amount owed to your creditors within one (1) month to get it removed.

 The record of the judgment gets marked as 'satisfied' in the register if you settle the debt after one month.
 The judgment remains on the register for six (6) years.
 But, if anyone searches for your details on the register they will see that you paid off the debt.

 You should contact the court to inform them once you have paid.
 They will need to see a proof of payment and the service costs around £15.

 You can make a search to see if there are any judgments recorded against your name and address.
 Each county court judgements search carried out on the 'Trust Online register of judgments' costs £4 per section.

 For example the fee for a search in England and Wales is £4.
 An extra search in Scotland (e.g. 2 searches) would cost £8.
 Multiple searches of three or more sections costs a total of £10.